Radium Girls: Radiation exposure

 USRC hired approximately 70 women to perform various tasks including handling radium, while the owners and the scientists familiar with the effects of radium carefully avoided any exposure to it themselves.
 Chemists at the plant used lead screens, tongs, and masks.
 USRC had distributed literature to the medical community describing the "injurious effects" of radium.
 Despite this knowledge, a number of similar deaths had occurred by 1925, including USRC's chief chemist, Dr. Edwin E. Leman and several female workers.
 The similar circumstances of their deaths prompted investigations by Dr. Harrison Martland, county physician of Newark.

 An estimated 4,000 workers were hired by corporations in the U.S. and Canada to paint watch faces with radium.
 At USRC, each of the painters mixed her own paint in a small crucible, and then used camel hair brushes to apply the glowing paint onto dials.
 The rate of pay was about a penny and a half per dial, earning the women $3.75 for painting 250 dials per shift.

-The brushes would lose shape after a few strokes, so the USRC supervisors encouraged their workers to point the brushes with their lips ("lip, dip, paint"), or use their tongues to keep them sharp.
+The brushes would lose shape after a few strokes, so the USRC supervisors encouraged their workers to shape the brushes' point with their lips ("lip, dip, paint") or use their tongues to keep them sharp.
 Because the true nature of the radium had been kept from them, the Radium Girls also painted their nails, teeth, and faces for fun with the deadly paint produced at the factory.
 By 1927, more than 50 of the female factory workers had died from radium poisoning caused by the paint used.
 Several are buried in Orange's Rosedale Cemetery.

-A 1951 LIFE magazine photo-essay kept the story of U.S. Radium's 1920s dial-painters before the public.
-Spotlighted was the then-recent (1949) sinus-cancer death of Florence Kohler Casler, who had joined USRC in 1917.
+A 1951 Life magazine photo essay first brought the story of U.S. Radium's 1920s dial painters to public attention.
+It highlighted the recent (1949) death of Florence Kohler Casler from sinus cancer; she had joined the USRC in 1917.